Cryptolens/reporting-tools/FloatingLicenseAudit/README.md

 2021-03-26 12:56:24     Deactivation    100     deviceABC
 ```

+## Getting the script to work
+All the code is stored in `Program.cs`.
+To create a report,

+1. Set `token_GetKey` and `token_GetWebAPILog`.
+2. In `Main`, change the product id and the license key string in `GetAuditLog(5693, "FAVRX-EHHBS-YSZKB-RIGZI", 24);`

+## Useful tips
+* If the KeyLock parameter of the access token with GetWebAPILog permission is set to `-1`, the method will require the product id and license key string.
+This configuration can be used if you want to call the method on the client side.
+* To find out how many times a user reached the limit of the maximum number of concurrent machines, you can count the number of logs (from `GetWebAPILog` method) with the states `2024` and `2015`.
+Please check out the [following article](https://app.cryptolens.io/docs/api/v3/model/WebAPILog#state-codes) for more information.
+* We recommend creating two separate access tokens that are used in `token_GetKey` and `token_GetWebAPILog`.
+This is especially important if you plan to set KeyLock or Feature Lock to a value different from the default.

 Please reach out to us at support@cryptolens.io if you have any questions or feedback.